||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Fenris paused.
 “The Church was there when I needed it,” he said slowly.

 He caught the bemused look Athene gave him and turned away.
-What he had said was true, for he had once before found himself fearful and in despair with nowhere else to go, only to be welcomed with open arms into the fledging Dhusarian Church of Yuanshi.
-Since that fateful day, he had devoted all his energies to the Church and his star had quickly risen until he was rewarded with the trust of Taranis himself.
-By then the priest had ingratiated himself with the self-proclaimed Maharaja and for a while Fenris had walked with him along the increasingly-corrupted corridors of power.
+This was not the first time he had found himself fearful and in despair with nowhere else to go.
+Years before, Fenris had found salvation after being welcomed with open arms into the fledging Dhusarian Church of Yuanshi.
+Since that fateful day, he had devoted all his energies to the Church.
+His star had quickly risen, until he was rewarded with the trust of Taranis himself.
+By then the priest had ingratiated himself with the self-proclaimed Maharaja and for a while Fenris had walked with him, along the increasingly-corrupted corridors of power.

 “Ouch,” muttered Athene.
 “So the poor kid is stuck with the name.”

-"Taranis did not find out until that fateful night years later, then was furious.
-Jizo was nevertheless rewarded with a special position within the Church," Fenris added moodily.
-"The body on the trolley was the girl's mother.
-It was not a good day all round."
+“Taranis did not find out until that fateful night, years later.
+He was not best pleased.
+Jizo was rewarded with a special position within the Church,” Fenris added moodily.
+“The body on the trolley was the girl’s mother.
+It was not a good day all round.”

 “What about the father?
 Are he and the girl still on Yuanshi?”

-"The last I heard was he had moved on from flying crop-dusting sky clippers and become a freelancer with an old interstellar freighter," Fenris told her.
-"They don't need to hide anymore, of course.
-Taranis seems to have disappeared for good this time."
+“The last I heard was he had moved on from flying crop-dusting sky clippers and become a freelancer with a second-hand interstellar freighter,” Fenris told her.
+“They don’t need to hide anymore, of course.
+Taranis seems to have disappeared for good this time.”

 “Which brings me back to my point.
 He abandoned you in your hour of need!”

 Fenris frowned.
-He knew some did see it that way, for the rebellion floundered almost as soon as the priest left the scene.
-The Maharaja and his ambitions for self-rule had long been a thorn in the side of Que Qiao's operations on the moons of Shennong.
-The priest Taranis, the architect of the Maharaja's bid for an independent Yuanshi, had one day suddenly disappeared, leaving a void quickly filled by sycophantic officials who were only interested in lining their own pockets.
-The moon had riches both sides were willing to fight for and in hindsight it was clear that the years of bitter politics had been no more than a smokescreen whilst both parties prepared for civil war.
-Even so, Fenris had been shocked when the corporation had resorted to assassination.
+He knew some did see it that way, for the rebellion had floundered almost as soon as the priest left the scene.
+Maharaja Kashyap and his ambitions for self-rule had long been a thorn in the side of Que Qiao’s operations on the moons of Shennong.
+The priest Taranis, the architect of the Maharaja’s bid for an independent Yuanshi, had one day suddenly disappeared, leaving a void quickly filled by sycophantic officials who were only interested in lining their own pockets.
+The moon had riches both sides were willing to fight for; in hindsight, it was clear that the years of bitter politics had been no more than a smokescreen whilst both parties prepared for war.
+Even so, Fenris had been shocked when the corporation resorted to assassination.
 As he mused over this latest development, he became aware Athene was watching him eagerly.